DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-09-changing-how-we-ask-about-disabilities-and-health-conditions.md

 We removed the first question, and instead present all users with a list of checkboxes.

-We changed the question to ‘Do you have any of these disabilities or health conditions?’ and added a ‘I do not have any of these disabilities or health conditions’ option.
+We changed the question to ‘Do you have any of these disabilities or health conditions?’ and added a ‘I don’t have any of these disabilities or health conditions’ option.

 We added some content at the top of the page to confirm that a candidate’s answer is not shown to providers when they are deciding whether or not to offer a place on a course, and instead is only revealed if an offer has been accepted.